j-goodz/consensys_final/design_pattern_desicions.md

 >mapping(uint => BountyItem) public BountyList;

-### UI Interface Notes
+#### Restricting Access

-Bounty Posters cannot submit solutions for their own Bounty.
+- Bounty Posters cannot submit solutions for their own Bounty. (createSubmission function)
+- Bounty Posters can Accepted or Rejected submissions, from the default state of PendingReview (acceptSubmission and rejectSubmission functions).
+Once a solution is Accepted, the bounty is closed and the award is paid out to the Bounty Hunter.
-Bounty Hunters cannot accept or reject solutions.
+- Bounty Hunters cannot accept or reject solutions.
 Only the Bounty Poster can do this.

-Bounty Posters can Accepted or Rejected submissions, from the default state of PendingReview.
-Once a solution is Accepted, the Bounty is closed and the award is paid out to the Bounty Hunter.
+#### Circuit breaker

+This project a uses custom isStopped value check modifier that acts as circuit breaker / emergency stop.
+This feature is controlled by the contract owner and this owner is set on contract deployment.
+The following functions utilize this security feature:

+- createBounty
+- createSubmission
+- fetchBounty
+- fetchSubmission
+- acceptSubmission
+- rejectSubmission

+#### Modifiers

+// This modifier ensures the called is the actual bounty owner. verifyBountyOwner

+// This modifier ensures the state of the bounty is open if changes are to be made to it. verifyState

+// Ensure the bounty poster has enough funds to pay the bounty amount. verifyBalance

+// Makes sure the call is to an existing bounty. verifyBountyExists

+// Makes sure the call is to an existing bounty submission. verifySubmissionExists

+// Ensures the isStopped boolean is false before allowing the function to execute. stoppedInEmergency

+// Ensures onlly the contract owner can call functions with this modifier. onlyAuthorized